jerrinbright/VisualOdometry/README.md

 # VISUAL ODOMETRY
 Development of python package/ tool for mono and stereo visual odometry.
-Also pose file generation in KITTI ground truth format is done.
-EVO evaluation tool is used for evaluation of the estimated trajectory using my visual odometry code.
+Also, pose file generation in KITTI ground truth format is done.
+EVO evaluation tool is used for the evaluation of the estimated trajectory using my visual odometry code.
 For more infos, go through this readme file.

 ## PROS OF THE TOOL